-(4) The Act's actual wording requires the examination to be conducted by the Clerk of the Privy Council in consultation with the Deputy Minister of Justice.
+(6) The Act's actual wording requires the examination to be conducted by the Clerk of the Privy Council in consultation with the Deputy Minister of Justice.

-(5) A regulation is "made" when it is signed by the authority designated to make it.
+(7) A regulation is "made" when it is signed by the authority designated to make it.

-(6) An interim order under the Aeronautics Act is in force for only 14 days unless approved by the Governor in Council in that period.
-The order may remain in force for two years; if a regulation having the same effect is made in that period, the order ceases to have effect.
+(8) Under the Aeronautics Act, an interim order may already remain in force for only 14 days unless approved by the Governor in Council in that period.
+However, under the existing Act, an order approved by the Governor in Council may remain in force for two years.
+Bill C-7 changes that to one year.